envp/pcg-random/README.md

 ```

-Ruby wrappers for the PCGRandom family of random number generators.
+Ruby wrappers for the PCG (Permuted LCG) family of random number generators.

 ## Installation